LiAngelo Ball And Two Other #UCLA Basketball Players Returning To United States

-UCLA basketball players LiAngelo Ball, Jalen Hill and Cody Riley who were being held in a Chinese hotel on house confinement after getting arrested for shoplifting are finally getting to leave the country and head back to UCLA.
-But their troubles are not over as all three are still facing time behind bars if they are found guilty of stealing Louis Vuitton sunglasses from a store in a Chinese mall.
+UCLA basketball players LiAngelo Ball, Jalen Hill, and Cody Riley, who were being held in a Chinese hotel on house confinement after getting arrested for shoplifting, are finally getting to leave the country and head back to UCLA.
+But their troubles are not over, as all three are still facing time behind bars if they are found guilty of stealing Louis Vuitton sunglasses from a store in a Chinese mall.
 At this time, all three UCLA basketball players are at Pudong International Airport in Shanghai waiting to board a Delta flight.

 The three UCLA freshman basketball players arrested while on a goodwill trip to China have embarrassed the school and the PAC-12 conference.
 PAC-12 Commissioner Larry Scott gave a public statement to the press.